 HIV stands for human immunodeficiency virus.
 It is an infection that attacks your body’s immune system.
 The infection can lead to AIDS (acquired immunodeficiency syndrome).

 Health care workers are at increased risk of viral exposure in the workplace.
 HIV is transmitted through certain body fluids of an infected person.
-This includes blood, semen, vaginal discharge, or breast milk.
+These include blood, semen, vaginal discharge, or breast milk.
 Other fluids, such as tears, saliva, sweat, and urine, contain little or no virus and cannot transmit HIV unless mixed with blood.

 Path to Improved Health

 There are many ways to prevent occupational exposure to HIV.
 To start, health care workers should treat all body fluids the same way.
-You should assume they are infected and take precautions, including:
+You should assume they are infected and take precautions: